Disadvantages of wine investment

 Typically, a broker will work on a 10% margin when you come to sell your wine.
 If you are selling at auction, there are also consignor fees to consider.
 These generally depend on the quantity and quality of wine on offer.

 The higher the value of the wine, the lower the fee.
 The storage costs of keeping your wine under bond with a professional storage company or merchant also vary but usually cost around £7-10/case per annum.
-If you have smaller parcels of wine to sell or even mixed cases, you might want to consider selling on
+If you have smaller parcels of wine to sell or even mixed cases, you might want to consider selling on www.bidforwine.com which has very attractive commission rates for buyers and sellers.

 Some fine wines and primeur wine may not turn out to as good as initially predicted.
 Once in bottle , wines are frequently re-rated.
 A negative re-assessment by Parker whereby a wine drops from 98 points to 94 may well result in a fall in value.
 Others though may experience the opposite effect in being up-rated.
-This invariably has a windfall effect of increasing the value quickly and, at times, dramatically
+This invariably has a windfall effect of increasing the value quickly and, at times, dramatically.